+With regard to authorization of a (Building Permit) (Certificate of Occupancy) for property located at

+Applicant Address

+Sec.
+A INTERPRETA of the Zoning ( FION In accordance with Section the Board adopted the following statement of Interpretation Ordinance:

+Sec.
+B SPECIAL EXC under the terms CEPTION - In accordance with Section the Board reviewed the request for Special Exception s of Section of the Zoning Ordinance.
+The request is Granted Denied Granted subject to conditions

+Explanation of (denial) (conditions):

-With regard to authorization of a (Building Permit) (Certificate of Occupancy) for property located at Applicant Address Sec.
-A INTERPRETATION of the Zoning Ordinar In accordance with Section the Board adopted the following statement of Interpretationce: Sec.
-B SPECIAL EXCEPTION under the terms of Sec.
-DN - In accordance with Section the Board reviewed the request for Special Exception etion of the Zoning Ordinance.
-The request is Granted Denied Granted subject to conditions Explanation of (denia Section of the 1.
-Strict application of 2.
-The above hardship same zoning district ordance with Section the Board reviewed the appeal for a Variance to the requirements of Zoning Ordinance.
-The Board applied the following criteria: the ordinance would produce an undue hardship, other than financial. is unique and would not be shared by many other properties in the surrounding area and in the t. not change the character of the area and would preserve the purpose and intent of the ordinance GrantedDenied Ill three of the above conditions (were) (were not) present, therefore the appeal is Subject to Conditions Explanation of (denial) (conditions): DateSigne Secretary, Board of Zoning Adjustment Copies to: Applicant Building Inspector
+Sec.
+C VARIANCE - Section 1.
+Strict applica 2.
+The above ha same zoning 3.
+The variance In accordance with Section the Board reviewed the appeal for a Variance to the requirements of of the Zoning Ordinance.
+The Board applied the following criteria: atton of the ordinance would produce an undue hardship, other than financial. ardship is unique and would not be shared by many other properties in the surrounding area and in the district.

+d that all three of the above conditions (were) (were not) present, therefore the appeal is Granted Denied Granted, Subject to Conditions

+Explanation of (denial) (conditions):

+Date Signed

+Copies to: Applicant Building Inspector